deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_7_0.png)

-> 🔼 Figure 6 illustrates the flexible training pipeline for text-to-image generation using FiTv2, incorporating CLIP for text encoding and SD-XL VAE for image latent encoding.
+> 🔼 Figure 6 shows the architecture of the text-to-image generation model, which utilizes CLIP to encode text prompts and SD-XL VAE to encode image latents.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 6: Overview of our text-to-image generation model flexible training pipeline.
 We utilize CLIP-L to encode text prompts and SD-XL VAE to encode image latents.